Prads-Haute-Bléone: Prads and Prads-Haute-Bléone

-In 2012, Prads-Haute-Bléone had 186 inhabitants.
-From the 21st century, places with less than a population of 10,000 have had a census every five years (2007, 2012, 2017, etc. for Prads-Haute-Bléone).
-Since 2004, the other figures are estimates.

 The municipality had 180 inhabitants in 1990 against 980 for the three communes of Blegiers, Mariaud and Prads in 1881.
 All of the three communes experienced a population peak in the 1830s with 1294 inhabitants in 1836.

-The table and chart that follow relate to the population of the municipality of Prads until 1968, then the new municipality of Prads (with Mariaud) in 1975, and finally Prads-Haute-Bléone (with Blegiers) from 1982.
+The table below relates to the population of the municipality of Prads until 1968, then the new municipality of Prads (with Mariaud) in 1975, and finally Prads-Haute-Bléone (with Blegiers) from 1982.

 In the 19th century, after a period of growth, Prads showed a 'slack' period where the population remained relatively stable at a level high.
 This period lasted from 1811 to 1851.
 The rural exodus then caused a movement of long-term demographic decline.
 By 1921, the municipality records the loss of more than half of its population over the historic high of 1836.
 The downward movement stops definitively than in the 1960s.
 Since then, the population has resumed some growth.